angeldgm/json-radial-graph/README.md

 ✅ Create new entries

-✅ Search everywhere
+✅ Search everywhere (and click result to navigate to it)

 ✅ Wheel to zoom, drag to move canvas

-✅ Open any JSON from disk or paste it
+✅ Open any JSON from disk, paste it create a new one

 ✅ Modern UI